ethyl2/monster_mashup/README.md

 1. I added sounds to the click handlers.

-2. I refactored the code originially written to make it more compact, eliminating duplicate code.
+2. I refactored the code originally written to make it more compact, eliminating duplicate code.